 - Location where the photo was shot

 - The camera equipment used

-Contestants will compete for $2200 in cash prizes.
+The winning photos will be determined by Stephen G. Weaver.
 Prizes will be awarded within 45 days of each winner being confirmed.
 You must submit a mounted and framed print in order to receive a prize.
 The following prizes will be awarded in each of the two (2) categories.